nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### *Available timings*

-The user can save the available timings of a friend to their profile, as a time interval throughout the week.
+The user can save the available timings of a friend to their profile, as a time interval during the week.

 #### Implementation

-The available timings of a friend is stored as a `TimeInterval` attribute in the `Person` class.
+The available timings of a friend are stored as `TimeInterval` attributes in the `Person` class.
 Each `TimeInterval` object will have two `DayTimeInWeek` fields, representing its start time and its end time.

 The time stamp that is parsed into the `DayTimeInWeek` class is then saved as the number of elapsed minutes since Monday 12am.